Also known as: x-plank, x plank, cross plank, crossed side plank, forearm x hold

 What are the benefits of the Side X-Plank?

-What common mistakes should I avoid with Side X-Plank?
+What common mistakes should I avoid when doing the Side X-Plank?

-How can I progress or regress the Side X-Plank?
+How can I progress or modify the Side X-Plank?